aryulianto/aryulianto.github.io/_posts/2022-12-01-fr-ubuntu-conference-asia-2022-seoul-south-korea.md

 **Day 2 Conference**

+This was the day when I gave my talk about **Play with MAAS (Metal as a Service) CLI** Since morning, I focused on preparing my slides and a live demo.
+If you want to see the recording and slides that I used, you can visit the following link: [https://2022.ubucon.asia/sessions/play-with-maas-cli/](https://2022.ubucon.asia/sessions/play-with-maas-cli/)

 **Group Tour**

-The organizer also provided a one-day tour that included a visit to [Insa-dong](https://en.wikipedia.org/wiki/Insa-dong), [Gyeongbokgung Palace](https://en.wikipedia.org/wiki/Gyeongbokgung), [Bukchon Hanok Village](https://en.wikipedia.org/wiki/Bukchon_Hanok_Village), and [The Painters](https://english.visitkorea.or.kr/enu/ATR/SI_EN_3_2_3.jsp?cid=691388), painting performance show.
+The organizer also provided a one-day tour that included a visit to [Insa-dong](https://en.wikipedia.org/wiki/Insa-dong), [Gyeongbokgung Palace](https://en.wikipedia.org/wiki/Gyeongbokgung), [Bukchon Hanok Village](https://en.wikipedia.org/wiki/Bukchon_Hanok_Village), and [The Painters](https://english.visitkorea.or.kr/enu/ATR/SI_EN_3_2_3.jsp?cid=691388) to saw painting performance show.
 Thank you for the lovely experience.
 I really appreciate all the efforts made by the team to make this event a grand success.

 **After the Conference**